Seneca-BSA/bsa/docs/sep600/lab4.md

             x *= -1;
     </pre>

 1. Connect the UART TX pin from one board to the UART RX pin on another board.
-Once you run the program, the TX board will start sending a char per loop to the RX board and the received data will be display on the serial console.
+Once you run the program, the TX board will start sending a char per loop to the RX board and the received data will be displayed on the serial console.

+    > **Lab Question:** Change your code to send multiple characters through UART.

 ## Reference